dart-lang/site-www/src/tools/diagnostic-messages.md

 ### extension_override_with_cascade

-_Extension overrides have no value so they can't be used as the target of a cascade expression._
+_Extension overrides have no value so they can't be used as the receiver of a cascade expression._

 #### Description

-The analyzer produces this diagnostic when an extension override is used as the target of a cascade expression.
-The value of a cascade expression `e..m` is the value of the target `e`, but extension overrides aren't expressions and don't have a value.
+The analyzer produces this diagnostic when an extension override is used as the receiver of a cascade expression.
+The value of a cascade expression `e..m` is the value of the receiver `e`, but extension overrides aren't expressions and don't have a value.

 #### Examples